awsdocs/amazon-dynamodb-developer-guide/doc_source/DAX.create-cluster.console.create-subnet-group.md

    When the settings are as you want them, choose **Create subnet group**\.

-To create the cluster, see [Step 2: Create a DAX Cluster Using the AWS Management Console](DAX.create-cluster.console.create-cluster.md)\.
+To create the cluster, see [Step 2: Create a DAX cluster using the AWS Management Console](DAX.create-cluster.console.create-cluster.md)\.